Teaching road safety: guide for educators

-Below are some guidelines on teaching road safety for children and young people in age groups from age 2 to 18, and some ideas for lessons and activities, including some that can be run in assemblies or citizenship lessons, and some that can be incorporated into subjects like Maths, Science, Drama and English.
+This guide will help you teach important road safety lessons to children and young people of all ages and abilities in an interesting and engaging way.
+It includes links to lessons and activities that can be run in assemblies or citizenship lessons, and some that can be incorporated into subjects like Maths, Science, Drama and English.

 Click on the links below to browse our road safety teaching advice and ideas for different age groups, and go to our resources page to download activity sheets, interactive games and other resources you can use to help make road safety an interesting and engaging topic.